aWZHY0yQH81uOYvH/HSM-CPP/README.md

 If the final state has any default state set, the path of default states are recursively followed.
 For any given state that has a default state, the machine should never come to rest at that given state.

 Events are processed starting from the current state and work upwards.
-If any `process_event` function returns true, the event is consumed and no further parent states will receive it.
+If any `on_event` function returns true, the event is consumed and no further parent states will receive it.